Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/zohodesk.md

 ### **Configure Connector Settings**

-1. **Organization ID**: The identifier of the organization to access.
-To find your Organization ID:
+1. **Organization ID**: The Organization ID is the identifier of the organization to access.
+Once authorized, you will be able to select the organization you want to sync data from.
+You can also find your Organization ID:
    - In Zoho Desk, go to **Setup > Developer Space > API**
    - Copy the **Organization ID (OrgID)** displayed there

 ![Zoho Desk Organization ID](/assets/images/zohodesk-org-id.png)

-2. **Limit**: It determines the number of rows to fetch per request.
-Adjust this only if you need to control the amount of data fetched per request.

 ## **Supported Data Streams**